bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 For details of how to read from `stdin` see [`readable.read()`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#stream_readablereadsize).

-As a [Duplex](https://nodejs.org/dist/v16.13.1/docs/api/all.html#stream_duplex-and-transform-streams) stream, `process.stdin` can also be used in “old” mode that is compatible with scripts written for Node.js prior to v0.10.
+As a [Duplex](https://nodejs.org/dist/v16.13.1/docs/api/all.html#stream_duplex-and-transform-streams) stream, `process.stdin` can also be used in "old” mode that is compatible with scripts written for Node.js prior to v0.10.
 For more information see [Stream compatibility](https://nodejs.org/dist/v16.13.1/docs/api/all.html#stream_compatibility-with-older-nodejs-versions).

-In “old” streams mode the `stdin` stream is paused by default, so one must call `process.stdin.resume()` to read from it.
-Note also that calling `process.stdin.resume()` itself would switch stream to “old” mode.
+In "old” streams mode the `stdin` stream is paused by default, so one must call `process.stdin.resume()` to read from it.
+Note also that calling `process.stdin.resume()` itself would switch stream to "old” mode.

 #### `process.stdin.fd`[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#process_processstdinfd)